TechKnowTone_Text

 STL Model Files

-- all models are designed to be printed on a 3-D printer with a .4mm nozzle.
-If you use a printer with a finer nozzle, say 0.3mm, then this may result in the height of the components being slightly less than intended, but I would still expected them to work..
+- all models are designed to be printed on a 3-D printer with a 0.4mm nozzle, and 0.3mm layer height.
+If you use a printer with a finer nozzle, say 0.3mm, then this may result in the height of the components being slightly less than intended, but I would still expected them to work.

 Need more?